-2.5.3 REM/Design Data Entry and Improvement Analysis Development software and data entry approach.
+2.5.3 REM/Design Data Entry and Improvement Analysis Development

+Once all the field data collection is complete and documented on the standardized data collection form, the housing characteristics are entered into REM/Design as completely and accurately as possible.
+All building types, single family, manufactured, and multifamily, begin the same way and utilized the same software and data entry approach.
 Building components and spaces that existing in the home are entered into REM/Design, those areas or features that are nonexistent are not entered and those fields are left blank in REM/Design.
 For example, a slab home would not have framed flooring modeled.